zx80/flask-simple-auth/docs/RECIPES.md

 See [types demo](https://github.com/zx80/flask-simple-auth/blob/main/demo/types_path.py).

-### How-to use generic types with in request and responses?
+### How-to use generic types in requests and responses?

 Just use them!
 They are converted from/to JSON, but for `list[*]` with HTTP parameters are expected to be repeated parameters.